-Beginning July 29, 2019, the Cleveland Ave bridge over the Kinnickinnic river will be closed to through traffic as the river is widened and new trails are constructed under the bridge.
+In July 2019, the Cleveland Ave bridge over the Kinnickinnic River was closed to through traffic as the river is widened and new trails are constructed under the bridge.
 Cleveland Ave was originally scheduled to reopen in December, but unfortunately, delays to the work due to wet weather throughout 2019 have required the closure to extend to June 2020.
 MMSD regrets the inconvenience this creates for the community and will coordinate closely with our contractor and the City of Milwaukee to reopen Cleveland Ave as soon as possible.
 Pulaski Pool and the pool parking lot will remain open during this road closure.

 Pulaski Pool parking lot will remain open and accessible from S. 16th Street.